-I’ve been traveling alone for over five years now, and what initially seemed like a terrifying prospect to me has now become my preferred mode of exploration.
+I’ve been traveling alone for over nine years now, and what initially seemed like a terrifying prospect to me has now become my preferred mode of exploration.
 The freedom that comes with solo traveling is intoxicating, and you deserve to know what it feels like too.

 But how can you avoid it being a lonely and/or unsafe experience?
 If you’re traveling alone for the first time here are a few tips to help make it a more social, safe, and enjoyable experience.